AstolfoALetto/HTBCyberApocalypseCTF2025-Writeups/Crypto/kewiri.md

 This challenge is essentially an Elliptic Curves 101, so I'll make it as beginner-friendly as possible to ensure that everyone can learn something (just like I did with this challenge! 😉)

-⚠️ This challenges the way i did it requires multiple files and sage
+⚠️ This challenges the way I did it requires multiple files and sage

 ## Writeup